uncle-Jonik/back_AquaTrack-group-6/README.md

 Running the Server

+The server will be running on the port specified in the .env file, and you can access the API at http://localhost:3001/api/.
 To start the server, use the following command: npm run dev